okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ## CF Metadata

 This is any optional metadata section to include arbitrary YAML that provide details about the template or resource.

+There are 3 metadata keys that have special meaning:

+1. AWS::CloudFormation::Designer

+Describes how the resources are laid out in your template.
+This is automatically added by the AWS Designer.